Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Adding a Validation loop
 ------------------------
-To also add a validation loop add the following functions
+To add an (optional) validation loop add the following function

 .. testcode::